ericoporto/ags-manual-wiki/DistGame.md

 When you choose the "Build EXE" option in the Editor, a "Compiled" directory is created in your game's folder, where more subdirectories are created in turn.

-* "Compiled/Data" subfolder is made always.
+* "Compiled/Data" subfolder is always made.
 Here it serves as an intermediate storage, and contains the "raw" game data that cannot be used on its own, but may be run by an AGS engine executable (on any supported platform).
-From this folder these files will be then _copied into other subfolders_, each for one build target (platform) you selected in the project's General Settings.
+From this folder these files will then be _copied into other subfolders_, one for each build target (platform) you selected in the project's General Settings.
-* "Compiled/Windows" subfolder will be created if you have "Windows" target enabled.
-It will contain game data merged with the engine executable for Windows, as well as the "winsetup.exe" which launches an integrated setup program.
+* "Compiled/Windows" subfolder will be created if you have "Windows" enabled as target platform.
+The folder will contain the game data merged with the engine executable for Windows, as well as a file called "winsetup.exe" which launches an integrated setup program.
-* "Compiled/Linux" subfolder will be created if you have "Linux" target enabled.
-It will contain game data merged with the engine executable and necessary third-party libraries for 32-bit and 64-bit Linux systems.
+* "Compiled/Linux" subfolder will be created if you have "Linux" enabled as target platform.
+The folder will contain the game data merged with the engine executable and necessary third-party libraries for 32-bit and 64-bit Linux systems.

-The contents of these subfolders may be now distributed to corresponding operating systems.
-For example, if you want to distribute Windows version of your game, you need to take _only_ the contents of "Compiled/Windows" subfolder.
+The contents of these subfolders can be now distributed to players with the corresponding operating systems.
+For example, if you want to distribute the Windows version of your game, you _only_ need the contents of the "Compiled/Windows" subfolder.
 For Linux the "Compiled/Linux" subfolder is sufficient.

-"Compiled/Data" should usually be skipped.
-It still may come useful if you are preparing a kind of a custom distribution, but remember that it cannot be run on its own: you'd need to add one of the available engine versions to it, or warn users that they'd have to have AGS engine installed on their system.
+The "Compiled/Data" folder should usually not be distributed.
+It still may come in useful if you are preparing a custom distribution, but remember that the contents of this folder cannot be run on its own: you need to add one of the available engine versions to it, or warn users that they have to have the AGS engine installed on their system.

 ### Compiled game contents

-The main game data file has **game.ags** naming format, where "game" is the "Game file name" property set in the General Settings.
-When compiled for Windows it is merged with the engine and results in **game.exe** instead.
+The main game data file naming format is **game.ags**, where "game" is the entry for the "Game file name" property set in the General Settings.
+When compiled for Windows the main game data is merged with the engine and results in a file called **game.exe** instead.

-If you have selected to split resources files, you will also have several files named **game.001**, **game.002**, and so forth.
+If you selected the option to split the resources files, you will also have several files named **game.001**, **game.002**, and so forth in the folder.

-Games with digital music will usually have **audio.vox**.
+Games with digital music will usually have another file called **audio.vox** in the compiled folder.
 The **audio.vox** contains audio clips that you have marked as "InSeperateVOX" in the editor.
-This allows you to have an optional audio download, if your game uses lots of sound files but you don't want the player to have to download them.
+This allows you to have an optional audio download, if your game uses lots of sound files but you want to give the player the choice to down them separately to save bandwidth.

-Games with digital speech voice-over will have a separate **speech.vox** file.
+Games with digital speech voice-over will have a separate **speech.vox** file in the compiled game's folder.
+Again you can distribute the Voice Acting soundfiles separately as the filesize for your game grows fast when you have a lot of spoken words and include the speech files into the game.

-**acsetup.cfg** is a text file containing default configuration for the game.
-It's generated by the editor from Default Setup's properties.
+**acsetup.cfg** is a text file containing the default configuration for the game.
+This file is generated by the editor from the Default Setup properties.

-The Windows build of your game will also include **winsetup.exe** which is a setup program launcher.
-Note that the setup program itself is integrated into your game exe, and it's also possible to launch it by executing `game.exe --setup` in command line.
+The Windows build of your game will also include a **winsetup.exe** file in the compiled folder, which is a setup program launcher.
+Note that the setup program itself is integrated into your game exe, and it's also possible to launch the setup by executing `game.exe --setup` in the command line.

 ### Customizing game data

-If you want to distribute custom data with your game you may simply add necessary files to where the main game data (game.ags or game.exe) is located.
+If you want to distribute custom data with your game you can simply add the necessary files where the main game data (game.ags or game.exe) is located.

-Note that any custom files put into "Compiled/Data" folder will also be copied to all the final build targets (Windows, Linux, etc) when the game is built.
-At the moment this is the most convenient method of making sure same custom data will be included everywhere.
-If you need it to be present only with particular distribution, like only Windows, or only Linux, then put the files into corresponding platform subfolder instead.
+Note that any custom files put into the "Compiled/Data" folder will also be copied to all the final build targets (Windows, Linux, etc) when the game is built.
+At the moment this is the most convenient method of making sure the same custom data will be included for all target platforms.
+If you need the custom files to be present only with a particular distribution, like only for Windows, or only for Linux, then put the files into the corresponding platform subfolder instead.

-### Warning on de-compiling built game
+### Warning on de-compiling the built game

 It is not possible to load the exe file back into the AGS Editor.
 This means two things when only the EXE file is available: (1) other people can't edit your game's data, and (2) you can't either.
 Always keep a backup of the other files produced (.CRM, GAME.AGF, etc) as they are what the Editor needs to be able to load your game for editing.

 ### Licensing

-Due to the licenses of code used by AGS, your documentation should acknowledge the following:
+Due to the licenses of code used by AGS, the documentation of your game should acknowledge the following:

 * TrueType font display uses ALFont by Javier Gonzalez and the FreeType